Weeks Between Two Dates Calculator

 Calendar System Considerations

-The calculator uses the Gregorian calendar system, which is the international standard for civil use.
-However, users working with historical dates before 1582 (when the Gregorian calendar was adopted) or dealing with other calendar systems should be aware that conversions may be necessary for complete accuracy.
-Additionally, different countries adopted the Gregorian calendar at different times, which can affect historical calculations spanning the transition periods.
+The calculator is built on the Gregorian calendar system, which is the standard used worldwide today.
+But if you’re working with dates before 1582 (when this calendar was introduced), or if you’re looking at other calendar systems, you may need to make conversions for complete accuracy.
+Even historically, different countries adopted the Gregorian system at different times, so results involving transition years might need extra attention.

 Business and Working Day Implications